curiousML/curiousml.github.io/pages/install_python.md

 eyebrow: Course material
 lede: >-
-  A working scientific Python environment in about twenty minutes, plus the two habits — environments and pinned dependencies — that stop it breaking later.
+  A working scientific Python environment in about twenty minutes, plus the two habits (environments and pinned dependencies) that stop it breaking later.
 ---

 There is no single official way to install Python, which is the honest reason